-- 1.20 CIL is a levy (expressed as pounds per square metre) that is charged on the net additional floorspace created by certain types of new development.
-The purpose of the levy is to help pay for strategic local infrastructure such as schools, transport, libraries, parks, leisure facilities and other strategic infrastructure that is needed to manage the cumulative impacts of new development and to create sustainable communities. - 1.21 The Councils are continuing to review whether a CIL should be introduced to support implementation and delivery of the Greater Cambridge Local Plan that is currently being developed.
-In the interim, s106 planning obligations will continue to be the primary mechanism used to secure community benefits.
+1.20 CIL is a levy (expressed as pounds per square metre) that is charged on the net additional floorspace created by certain types of new development.
+The purpose of a levy is to contribute towards local infrastructure such as schools, transport, libraries, parks, leisure facilities and other strategic infrastructure that is needed to manage the cumulative impacts of new development and to create sustainable communities.

+1.21 The Councils are continuing to review whether a CIL should be introduced to support sustainable development in Greater Cambridge.
+Any proposed CIL would complement rather than duplicate the obligations to be secured in a S106 agreement.